Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 - Attributes may be included on individual entities, on individual point cloud points, or on partial segments of meshes
 - Attribute based stylization may be modified by client software
 - Multiple, alternative textures may be provided to optimize for per-platform performance and display
-- Texture and attribute data should use JSON for index and metadata, binary for large geometries
+- Texture and attribute data be created as JSON for index and metadata, and binary for large geometries
 - A Scene Layer Package format for distribution, or direct use, of the scene layer as a single file (see SLPK section)
-- Optional paired services that expose queryable and updatable RESTful endpoints enable direct access to dynamic source data
+- Direct access is enabled through optional paired services that expose query-able and updatable RESTful endpoints
-- Explicit control over bounding index shape and per-node switching alllows for optimized display and query
+- Explicit control over bounding index shape and per-node switching allows for optimized display and query
 - Bounding volume hierarchy (BVH) is based on minimum bounding spheres (MBS) and oriented bounding boxes (OBB)
-- Scene layers may be created in Cartesian 3D or in global 3D world coordinate systems
+- Scene Layers may be created in Cartesian 3D or in global 3D world coordinate systems

 ### Persistence

-I3S scene layers can be delivered to web, mobile and desktop clients using a number of patterns.
-Most users will interact with scene layers using applications with cloud or server based information.
+I3S Scene Layers can be delivered to web, mobile and desktop clients using a number of patterns.
+Most users will interact with Scene Layers using applications with cloud or server based information.
 In these cases, the scene layer cache is on the server and is provided to clients through a RESTful interface.
 These web addressable resources provide access the scene layer, nodes, and associated resources.

 Alternatively, a scene layer can be delivered as a Scene Layer Package.
-This is a single file that includes the complete node tree and all necessary resources into an archive.
+This is a single file that includes the complete node tree and all necessary resources in an archive.
 It allows direct access to individual nodes and their resources.

 All storage methods store the Indexed 3D Scene Layers in a key-value structure, where the key is the access URL and the value is resource (e.g. JSON document).

 ### Scene Layer Packages (SLPK files)

-Scene Layer Packages (SLPK) serve two purposes:

-1. Allow a complete I3S layer, with all resources, to be transported or exchanged as a single file
-2. Can optionally be directly consumed by applications
+Scene Layer Packages (SLPK) allow a complete I3S layer, with all resources, to be transported or exchanged as a single file.
+It can be consumed by applications directly.

-A Scene Layer Package is defined by these characteristics
+A Scene Layer Package is

 - Always archived using [zip](https://en.wikipedia.org/wiki/Zip_(file_format)) compression
+  - STORE is the preferred compression schema since an SLPK is intended for direct consumption by clients, especially if a resource compression is already applied on the individual resources.
   - This compression scheme has to be either STORE or DEFLATE64.Standard.
 DEFLATE is acceptable as a fallback if DEFLATE64 is not available, but will only work with smaller SLPKs.
-- STORE is the preferred compression schema since an SLPK is intended for direct consumption by clients, especially if a resource compression is already applied on the individual resources
 - Every resource, except textures, can be individually compressed.
-Compressed textures can additionally have GZIP compression applied to them.
-Only the GZIP scheme is supported, since DEFLATE support is not universally available for all browsers.
+Compressed textures can have additional GZIP compression applied.
+Only the GZIP scheme is supported, since DEFLATE is not universally supported by all browsers.

-The contents of the archive depicted in the figure below shows an SLPK with the BASIC folder pattern.
-The I3S specification allows an EXTENDED folder pattern that uses subtree partitions to avoid problems with very large packages.
+Figure 10 below shows a Scene Layer Package archive with the BASIC folder pattern.
+The I3S specification also allows an EXTENDED folder pattern, that uses subtree partitions to avoid problems with very large packages.
 The top level includes a <em>nodes</em> folder with

 - A subfolder that contains all node resources
 - A *metadata.json* file that describes the content of the SLPK
-- A *3dSceneLayer.json.gz* file that defines the Scene Layer.
+- A *3dSceneLayer.json.gz* file that defines the Scene Layer

 ![Structure of an SLPK file](images/figure-15.png)

-*Example of an SLPK with BASIC folder layout.*
+*Figure 10: Example of an SLPK with BASIC folder layout.*

+The *3dNodeIndexDocument.json.gz*, *features/0.json.gz* and *SharedResource.json.gz* correspond to 3dNodeIndexDocument, featureData and SharedResource documents of the Scene Layer, and are JSON with GZIP compression.

-In the example, the *nodes* subfolder contains, nodes named *root*, *1-4-2-0*, etc. Drilling further into one of the nodes, *1-4-2-0*, notice that all file resources are individually compressed with GZIP compression (indicated by the file extension .gz), with the exception of the texture resource that is in JPEG format (*textures/0_0.jpg*).
+The *nodes* subfolder contains, nodes named *root*, *1-4-2-0*, and other nodes not pictured.
+All file resources within a particular node (e.g. *1-4-2-0*), can be individually compressed with GZIP (indicated by the file extension *.gz*).
+Note, the texture resource is not compressed because it is an image (JPEG *textures/0_0.jpg*).

-The resources under the subfolders *geometries* (*geometries/0.bin.gz*) and *attributes* (*attributes/f_0/bin.gz*, *attributes/f_1/bin.gz*, ...), are serialized as binary, and correspond to the geometryData and attributeData resources of a Scene Layer.
+Resources in subfolders, like *geometries* and *attributes*, are serialized as binary, and correspond to the geometryData and attributeData (e.g. *geometries/0.bin.gz* and *attributes/f_0/bin.gz*)

-Similarly, *3dNodeIndexDocument.json.gz*, *features/0.json.gz* and *SharedResource.json.gz* correspond to 3dNodeIndexDocument, featureData and SharedResource documents of the Scene Layer, and are encoded in JSON with a GZIP compression.

-For the above mentioned use cases, an SLPK file is employed as follows:
+For the above example, an SLPK file is employed as follows:

 1. SLPK as a transfer format
    - Archive Compression Type: DEFLATE64